Progress toward decommissioning: Fuel removal from the spent fuel pool (SFP)

 * A part of the photo is corrected because it includes sensitive information related to physical protection.

 Check of the soundness of the Reactor Building

 - Regular inspections have been conducted, which have confirmed that the soundness of the Reactor Building has been maintained.

-- To facilitate the installation of a cover for fuel removal, measures to reduce dose (decontamination and shielding) and rubble removal from the spent fuel pool are underway.
+- To facilitate the installation of a cover for fuel removal, removal of large rubble from the spent fuel pool was completed in November 2015.
+Measures to reduce dose (decontamination and shielding) are underway. (from October 15, 2013)